 Eigamura also has several other attractions and amusements for guests to experience including ninja performances, a ninja maze, a 360 degree 3D theater, filming demonstrations, and a haunted house that is claimed to be one of the scariest in Japan.
 Some of these require additional entrance fees.
 There are also exhibitions about popular TV series, video arcades, games, restaurants and souvenir shops.

-It is also possible to dress up in period dress and get photographed in more than 30 different attires including samurai, geisha and ninja (8,500 to 16,000 yen).
+It is also possible to dress up in period dress and get photographed in more than 30 different attires including samurai, geisha and ninja (from around 6,000 yen).
 Guests may also rent period style costumes to wear as they enjoy the park.

 The Toei Eigamura is a five minute walk from Uzumasa-Koryuji Station on the Keifuku Arashiyama Line (10 minutes, 220 yen from Shijo-Omiya or Arashiyama) or a 15 minute walk from JR Hanazono Station (10 minutes, 200 yen from Kyoto Station).